Kenneth Parnell

-Kenneth Eugene Parnell (September 26, 1931 – January 21, 2008) was an American convicted sex offender, child rapist, and kidnapper infamously known for perpetrating the abductions of 7-year-old Steven Stayner and 5-year-old Timothy White in Merced, California.
+Kenneth Eugene Parnell (September 26, 1931 – January 21, 2008) was an American convicted sex offender, child rapist, and kidnapper infamously known for committing the abductions of 7-year-old Steven Stayner in Merced, California, in 1972 and 5-year-old Timothy White in Ukiah, California, in 1980.
 He was convicted in 2004 for attempting to purchase a child for sex and died in prison.

 Early life

-Kenneth Eugene Parnell was born in Amarillo, Texas to Cecil Frederick and Mary Olive (née Pollard) Parnell, during the region's dust bowl era during the Great Depression.
+Kenneth Eugene Parnell was born in Amarillo, Texas to Cecil Frederick and Mary Olive (née Pollard) Parnell, during the region's Dust Bowl era during the Great Depression.
 He later moved with his mother, his two half-sisters, and a half-brother to Bakersfield, California, where his mother operated a boarding lodge.
 Parnell was raised mostly without his father, who abandoned the family when Parnell was six.
 After that time he was in and out of juvenile custody for car theft and arson.

 In March 1951, Parnell was arrested for raping a young boy and impersonating a police officer; he was sentenced to four years in prison.
 Parnell had lured the child through use of a deputy sheriff's badge he bought at an army-navy surplus store.
 He escaped from a state institution in Norwalk, but was recaptured.

 In a 2000 interview about his 1951 crime, Parnell said he kidnapped and molested the boy because his wife was pregnant and that he "had to find another outlet."
 He claimed to have been married three times, but only one record of his marriage is known.
-Parnell married 15-year old Patsy Jo Dorton in 1949, had a daughter in 1951, and divorced in 1957.
+Parnell married 15-year old Patsy Jo Dorton (1935-2018) in 1949, had a daughter in 1951, and divorced in 1957.
 Later that year he married again and had another daughter.
-Parnell denied in that same interview having been sexually abused himself, although Mike Echols' book I Know My First Name Is Steven states that he was indeed molested at the age of 13 by a boarder in a rooming house that his mother owned in Bakersfield.
+Parnell denied in that same interview having been sexually abused himself, although Mike Echols' book I Know My First Name Is Steven claims that he was molested at the age of 13 by a boarder in a rooming house that his mother owned in Bakersfield.

 More than a decade after the sodomy case, Parnell was convicted of armed robbery in Utah.
 While imprisoned for this charge, his second wife filed for divorce.
 Parnell claimed to have married a third and final time in 1968, but no records were ever found to substantiate this.
-Parnell’s father, Cecil Frederick, died July 31, 1972 in Denver.
+Parnell’s father, Cecil Frederick, died July 31, 1972, in Denver.